ORNL/flowcept/CONTRIBUTING.md

 ### Automated tests and code format check

 All human-triggered commits to any branch will launch the [automated tests GitHub Action](.github/workflows/run-tests.yml).
-They will also trigger the [code linter and formatter checks](.github/workflows/run-checks.yml), using Ruff.
+PRs into `dev` or `main` will also trigger the [code linter and formatter checks](.github/workflows/run-checks.yml), using Ruff.

 ### Automated releases